Amaiye/PhotoBlog/README.md

 Easy Photo Blog publisher

 ## Elevator Pitch.
-This cloud app pickup a photo from device’s image gallay, save the photo on self hosted WordPress site as a media file，and create a post with the media file attachement.
+This cloud app pickup a photo from device’s image galley, save the photo on self hosted WordPress site as a media file，and create a post with the media file attachment.

 ## Description.
 The Easy Photo Blog publisher is a mobile app that make easy to publish a post with photo to self hosted WordPress site.
 To make a post, user could follow steps:

 1. Type the post title
-1. Pickup a photo from device’s image gallay.
+1. Pickup a photo from device’s image galley.
-1. Press “Post to madia” button to save the photo on WordPress site as a media file
+1. Press “Post to media” button to save the photo on WordPress site as a media file
 1. Type the post main content
-1. Press “Post Blog” to create a post with the media file attachement.
+1. Press “Post Blog” to create a post with the media file attachment.

 the app is easy way to make a photo blog to own WordPress site.